CBT Treatment for Insomnia

 - A pattern of sleep interfering thoughts and reactions connected to the bedroom while attempting to sleep, such as feeling more awake upon entering the bedroom or having the thought “I won’t sleep at all tonight.”

-According to Dr. Yeilding “We often observe that patients who come in for treatment initially experienced insomnia in reaction to a very significant life stressor.
+According to Dr. Greenberger “We often observe that patients who come in for treatment initially experienced insomnia in reaction to a very significant life stressor.
 Then, over time certain patterns of thought and behavior in reaction to this short-term sleep difficulty exacerbates the problem, turning the insomnia into a more chronic condition.”
 These reactions include the development of negative and worrisome thoughts about sleep, maladaptive sleep behaviors, compensatory behaviors such as allotting more time for sleep or using alcohol or drugs to induce sleep, as well as overall daily stress.

 Negative Sleep Thoughts/Cognitions